Support for Teenagers and Young People

-A safe, supportive space for teenagers to talk openly, reflect on their thoughts and feelings, and feel genuinely heard and understood — without fear of judgment or pressure.
-Our therapy sessions give young people the freedom to express themselves in their own way and at their own pace, helping them build self-awareness, resilience, and emotional confidence during a time of significant change.
+A safe, supportive space in Banbury for teenagers and young people to talk openly, reflect on their thoughts and feelings, and feel genuinely heard and understood — without fear of judgement or pressure.
+Our therapy sessions are designed to support the unique challenges of adolescence, giving young people the freedom to express themselves in their own way and at their own pace.
+Through this process, they can build self-awareness, resilience, and emotional confidence during a time of significant change, growth, and self-discovery.

-Adolescence can be a time of huge growth, change, and emotional intensity.
-It’s also a time when young people often struggle to make sense of their feelings, relationships, identity, and place in the world.
-Whether your teenager is feeling anxious, withdrawn, overwhelmed, angry, or just not like themselves, therapy can help them explore what’s going on — without pressure or judgement.
+Adolescence is a time of growth, change, and emotional intensity — and for many young people in Banbury, it can feel overwhelming and confusing.
+Teenagers may struggle with their feelings, relationships, identity, and sense of direction.
+Whether your teenager is feeling anxious, withdrawn, overwhelmed, or not quite themselves, therapy in Banbury offers a safe space to explore what’s going on — without pressure or judgement.

-At Banbury & North Oxfordshire Therapy Practice, we provide specialist counselling for teenagers aged 11+.
-Our therapists offer a calm, confidential space where young people can talk about what matters to them, build emotional resilience, and develop healthier ways of coping.
+At Banbury & North Oxfordshire Therapy Practice, we provide specialist counselling for teenagers aged 11+ in a calm, confidential setting near Banbury town centre.
+Our therapists create a supportive environment where young people can talk openly, build emotional resilience, and develop healthier ways of coping.

-We also work with parents and carers to ensure support continues beyond the therapy room.
-While sessions remain confidential, we keep communication open and collaborative.
+We also work with parents and carers to support progress beyond the therapy room, maintaining a collaborative and reassuring approach while respecting confidentiality.

 Our team of experienced teenager therapists, based in Banbury, is dedicated to providing compassionate and tailored support for individuals, couples, and families.
 With diverse expertise and a shared commitment to your well-being, we’re here to help you navigate life’s challenges and achieve personal growth.
 Explore our profiles below to find the right therapist for you.